-If successful, embryonic stem cells created through nuclear transfer would have the advantage of being genetically identical to a person’s own cells.
+Embryonic stem cells created through nuclear transfer have the advantage of being genetically identical to a person’s own cells.
 If that person received a transplant of these cells to replace cells damaged by spinal cord injury or destroyed in diabetes, the cells would probably not be rejected by the immune system.

 The process of using nuclear transfer to create cell lines identical to a person's own cells is sometimes referred to as therapeutic cloning.
 That's because those identical stem cells would be created with the intent to derive therapies.

 Therapeutic cloning should not be confused with reproductive cloning, in which the intent is to create an identical human being.
 The California constitution, CIRM regulations and all other states that are actively supporting stem cell research expressly prohibit human reproductive cloning.